Contact

 Topics

-The titled "An immigrant family with Kii amyotrophic lateral sclerosis/parkinsonism-dementia complex" by Kokubo Y et al. was published in the Jounal "Neurological Sciences (Impact Factor: 3.307)"
+The titled "Tau filaments from amyotrophic lateral sclerosis/parkinsonism-dementia complex adopt the CTE fold" by Ci C et al. was published in the Jounal "Proc Natl Acad Sci U S A (Impact Factor: 12.0)"

 Schedule